-The ocarina is a wind instrument most notable for its pure ethereal tone.
+The ocarina is a wind instrument with a pure ethereal tone.
 They are typically made from ceramic, and can play music ranging from mournful, slow melodies to highly ornamented tunes.
 Most ocarinas are small, easily slipped into a pocket or bag, and played wherever it takes your fancy.

 Ocarina-like instruments have existed for thousands of years.
-Many cultures have ceramic whistles that sound by blowing into a hollow chamber. and were probably discovered independently by multiple cultures.
-They are most commonly in the shape of birds and other animals, and can be used to reproduce sounds like bird calls.
-However they were never designed as serious musical instruments.
+Many cultures have ceramic whistles that sound by blowing into a hollow chamber, and were probably discovered independently.
+These historic examples are most commonly in the shape of birds and other animals, and can be used to reproduce sounds like bird calls.
+However they were never intended as serious musical instruments in the modern sense.

-Crude, and capible of sounding just a few pitches, Donati thought he could do better.
-He developed a serious musical instrument, settling on a body shaped like a cone as he found it more ergonomic.
+After much experimentation, he settled on a body shaped like a cone as he found it more ergonomic.
 On top of which he devised a 10 hole fingering system tuned to a western scale.
 His fingering system is the basis of most ocarinas today, and can play chromatically over an octave and a fourth.

 Transverse ocarinas have a chamber shaped like a cone with a point on both ends.
 8 finger holes on the top, and two thumb holes.